top of page

 Uncovering your stress signature

-S: What was the situation?
+S: What was the social context?

 Using the lists below as reference, note down how you felt physically, mentally, emotionally and what you did or didn’t do.